hari4698/ITDB-Final-Project/README.md

 ## Downloading the Datasets

-All the required datasets can be found in the GitHub repository under the folder "Datasets".
+All the required datasets can be found in the GitHub repository under the folder "Dataset".

 ## Setting up the System